 I sometimes despair at reading general gardening magazines as nothing really reflects the growing conditions up here in the very north of Scotland: tomatoes outside…no!
 Pumpkins outside…no!

 Growing vegetables in the severe climate in the far north of Scotland presents many challenges but I try to grow what I can to eat during the darker months in Shetland.

 It is somewhat trickier to grow food here in the far north of Scotland in the darker months of winter.
-Living on an island it is hard to buy fresh vegetables, the vast majority is imported and old before we get it.
-Sometimes we do not get any fresh food at all when the force 12 gales hit as then the ferries stop and the supermarket shelves empty quickly.
-This encourages me try and grow as much as I can so we can still eat some nutritious vegetables.
+Living on an island, it is hard to buy fresh vegetables; the vast majority is imported and old before we get it.
+Sometimes we do not get any fresh food at all when the force 12 gales hit, as then the ferries stop and the supermarket shelves empty quickly.
+This encourages me to try and grow as much as I can so we can still eat some nutritious vegetables.